-IP TAKE: The David and Lucile Packard Foundation is coming at the climate issue from several different angles, which increases the possible points of entry for creative organizations who can figure out where their own work connects with Packard's funding agenda.
+IP TAKE: The David and Lucile Packard Foundation addresses climate change from a variety of perspectives, which increases the possible points of entry for creative organizations who understand how their own work connects with Packard's funding agenda.

 One of Packard’s main grantees for climate change is the ClimateWorks Foundation, as Packard was one of the three foundations that originally helped formulate and launch the funding initiative.
 From 2010 to 2013, Packard awarded ClimateWorks over $245 million in grants.
 Earlier ClimateWorks grants were awarded for general operating support.
 In 2012 and 2013 Packard’s grantmaking to the foundation became more focused, as both of Packard’s $66.1 million grants in those years went toward the support of ClimateWorks’ greenhouse gas emissions reduction and climate change programs.

 The David and Lucile Packard Foundation's other big partnership is the Climate and Land Use Alliance (CLUA), which coordinates funding among four foundations to approach the problem of resource use through areas such as forest protection and agriculture.
-Through the CLUA collaboration, Packard’s has been in support of reducing greenhouse gas emissions from U.S. agriculture, to which it’s devoted $9 million in recent years.
+Through the CLUA collaboration, Packard’s has supported of reduction of greenhouse gas emissions from U.S. agriculture to which it’s devoted $9 million in recent years.
 Other CLUA members include big climate change funders such as ClimateWorks, Ford Foundation and the Gordon and Betty Moore Foundation.

-The nice thing about Packard is that its door is always open, as least in principle.
-While the foundation does not accept unsolicited applications, any grant seeker who’s got an idea or project that fits in with the Conservation and Science program’s climate-change strategy is more than welcome to send a note to the program officer.
-If the foundation is interested, you’ll get an invitation to submit a complete proposal.
+While the foundation does not accept unsolicited applications, any grant seeker who has an idea or project that fits in with foundation's climate-change strategy is welcome to send a note to the program officer.
+If the foundation is interested, grantseekers will receive an invitation to submit a complete proposal.
 Just bear in mind that, due to limited funds, the competition for new funding is going to be high.